-In the table starting from row 25, the envisaged increase per annum in the unit costs will be added in cells B26:B36.
-Cells C26:C36 contain percentage increase in view of the COVID-19 situation.
-For the unit costs in 2022 and 2023, no increase is factored in considering hoarding or supply shortages due to the pandemic.
-This zero percent increase can be modified to reflect an increase.
-For rest of the years, increases added in B26:B36 will be used.
+In the table starting from row 28, the envisaged increase per annum in the unit costs will be added in cells B29:B42.
+Cells C29:C42 contain a percentage increase in view of the COVID-19 situation.
+For the unit costs in the first two years, no increase is factored in considering hoarding or supply shortages due to the pandemic.
+This zero per cent increase can be modified to reflect an increase.
+For the rest of the years, increases added in B29:B42 will be used.
 The rest of the table will be automatically populated.
 Any additional strategies added to the above table will be automatically reflected in this table in relevant rows.